MuhFadillah/data-warehouse-automation-with-airflow-dag/README.md

 This project showcases a complete data engineering workflow from ingesting raw data into a Data Lake, transforming it via PySpark, orchestrating pipelines with Apache Airflow, to storing structured data in a Data Warehouse for analytics.

 ---
+## 📖 Project Overview

+This project demonstrates a complete local data warehouse automation pipeline, built using modern open-source tools.
+It covers the full journey of data from ingestion to analytics and is structured to follow best practices in modularity, orchestration, and scalability.

+1. **Data Lake Architecture**: Implements a two-tier data lake structure (raw & clean) using MinIO to mimic S3-like object storage.
+2. **ETL/ELT Pipeline**: Uses PySpark scripts to perform transformations and loading processes, triggered via Apache Airflow DAGs.
+3. **Data Orchestration**: Airflow automates and monitors the entire data pipeline for repeatability and reliability.
+4. **Lightweight Data Warehouse**: DuckDB is used as an embedded OLAP database to store transformed datasets optimized for analysis.

+🎯 This repository is ideal for those who want to showcase hands-on experience in:
+- Data Engineering
+- ETL/ELT Automation
+- Apache Airflow DAG Design
+- PySpark Data Transformation
+- Data Lake to Warehouse Workflow
+- Local Development Stack with DuckDB

+---
 ## 🏗️ Data Architecture

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers: